 Note: Strive to down-select to one alternative in RAN1#103-e

+Note： 2 CORESETs can be associated with different CORESETPoolIndex values.

 Please provide your input wrt description of different alternative in the above proposal as well as any other potential alternative that should be treated with high priority.
 In addition, please mention any other aspect (in addition to what’s mentioned above) that should be considered for comparison.